AthanorLabs/atomic-swap/docs/rpc.md

 ### `personal_setSwapTimeout`

 Sets the duration between swap initiation and t0 and t0 and t1, in seconds.
-Default is 0.

 Parameters:
 - `duration`: duration of timeout, in seconds